Nastel/jkool-client-java-api/README.md

 ###How to Stream data into jKool
 There are four types of data that can be streamed into jKool.
 They are:
-* Events: The main piece of data.
-Events contain pre-defined jKool fields and can also contain your own custom fields (as snapshots and properties, explained below)
+* Events: Represents a basic time series element containing time, message, severity and other fields associated with event.
-* Activities: A way of organizing events into groupings.
+* Activities: Represents a group of events and other activities (e.g. transactions).
-* Snapshots: A way of representing custom data at a "point in time".
+* Snapshots: categorized metrics (name, value, type) at a "point in time".
+Snapshots can be associated with events, activities.
-* Properties: Your custom data.

-(Very detailed Data Model Documentation is soon to come)
+* Properties: simple metrics (name, value pairs).
+Properties can be associated with events, activities.

 ###Field level documentation
 This repository contains a Swagger yaml file.
 Open this file in a Swagger Editor and you will have detailed documentation of each field that comprises the above mentioned data.